State Discretization for Continuous-State MDPs in Infectious Disease Control: Algorithms

 The main objective of discretization is to design an effective approach for approximating the disease dynamics with a high level of accuracy, making such problems tractable for conventional discrete-space MDP frameworks.
-However, it would not be advantageous if the process of finding discretizations itself becomes excessively costly.
-Therefore, our motivation is to identify a low-cost method that can produce discretizations capable of representing the disease dynamics effectively.
+However, it would not be advantageous if the process of finding discretization regions itself becomes excessively costly.
+Therefore, our motivation is to identify a low-cost method that can produce discretization regions capable of representing the disease dynamics effectively.
 In particular, we are interested in outperforming a uniform discretization, which can be considered a general default discretization appropriate across many domains.

-We assume there is a budget $B$ that represents the total number of regions/discretizations we can have in realize of computational considerations.
-We use simulated initial states and policy interventions $\theta = (\mathbf{X}_0,\{\pi_0,...,\pi_{N-1}\})\in \Theta$ to find the discretizations.
+We assume there is a budget $B$ that represents the total number of discretization regions we can have in realize of computational considerations.
+We use simulated initial states and policy interventions $\theta = (\mathbf{X}_0,\{\pi_0,...,\pi_{N-1}\})\in \Theta$ to find the discretization regions.

 The greedy approach has been widely applied to various optimization tasks, which is easy to implement and effective at finding solutions \citep{blanchard2014greedy,wu2018greedy,zhao2021iterated}.
 We now propose Algorithm~\ref{euclid} (GreedyCut), a greedy-based iterative approach to finding a good discretization.
+A list of additional notation is listed in Table~\ref{tab:notations_algorithm}.